Dr. Melanie Joy and the Challenge of Male Veganism

 Of course, Dr. Joy may counter that too much compromise is just another example of carnism dictating the narrative and forcing vegans to adjust their behavior to that of the dominant culture, rather than the other way around.
 Why is it always the vegan that has to accommodate and not the other way around?

-There's some truth to this assertion, and asking for some accommodation from friends and loved ones is reasonable.
+Fair enough, and asking for some accommodation from friends and loved ones is reasonable.
 But that works both ways.
 Vegans are only around 1% of the population (vegans and vegetarians together, depending on the poll, comprise about 5-7% of the American population) and therefore are often at the mercy of the dominant culture.
 This unpleasant fact can put vegans on the defensive in social situations involving food.
 A solitary vegan participating in a Thanksgiving dinner with 10-15 non-vegan family members can only realistically expect so much compromise.

-However, my criticisms above should not diminish the value of what Dr. Joy is trying to do here, which is to find ways for vegans to get past certain psychological barriers in connecting with non-vegans.
+However, my criticisms above should not diminish the value of what Dr. Joy is trying to do here, which is finding ways for vegans to get past certain psychological barriers in connecting with non-vegans.
 Nor do I wish to make it sound like Dr. Joy is preaching a message lacking in compromise.
 In fact, the opposite is the case.

 In my case, empathy, patience, compromise, and humility are the four attributes I actively try to cultivate in myself.
-Empathy gives me the ability to step outside myself and see how others are experiencing the world.
+Empathy allows me to step outside myself and see how others are experiencing the world.
 Since most vegans have lived as non-vegans, and not the other way around, they are positioned to understand the psychological barriers that carnism keeps in place.
 My own case highlights this reality.
 I consumed meat and dairy for over forty years with no thought to the ethical and environmental impact of my actions.

-In fact, I was contemptuous of those who preached a message that eating meat was wrong.
+In fact, I was contemptuous of those who preached the message that eating meat was wrong.
 I remember that mindset well.
 Rather than get frustrated that people are not getting the message that I now seem to see so clearly, I can empathize with others because I know what they're thinking.
 In other words, I can see where they are coming from, even if I no longer agree.
 Doing that makes it hard to get frustrated when consciousness doesn't immediately shift in a more animal-friendly direction.

 Next comes patience.
 Change doesn't happen overnight and cannot be forced.
 Really, change usually doesn't happen at all for people who live on autopilot, and when it does, it may not be the radical realignment you are hoping for.
 Vegans brace themselves to deal with a hostile world, but in my experience indifference is the real barrier to change.
 "So the animals are suffering.
 Meh..."
 This indifference may push vegans to turn up the volume to get their message heard.
 But the more strident that message comes across, the more people will tune you out.
 Discussion, rather than debate, should be the rule.